People & Planet University League 2018

 Competitions for every spotlight month

-We will engage students and staff through sustainability-related competitions – quizzes and questionnaires, for example.
-They will be able to learn more about sustainability initiatives and to receive prizes for engaging in sustainability activities.
+We will engage students and staff through sustainability-related competitions, quizzes and questionnaires.
+They will learn more about sustainability initiatives and receive prizes for engaging in sustainability activities.

 Volunteering, training opportunities and work experience

-We also offer a full-time paid internship as a Sustainability Assistant, with a 12-month contract.
+We also offer a part-time paid internship as a Sustainability Intern over 3 month period in summer.